 Contributed by Cindy Geiger, physical therapist, Straub Medical Center

-Cindy Geiger is a physical therapist at the Straub Clinic at Hawaii Kai, where she has worked for the last 30 years.
+Cindy Geiger is a physical therapist at the Straub Medical Center – Hawaii Kai Clinic, where she has worked for the last 30 years.

 Geiger works with patients of all ages and specializes in rehabilitation services following hip and knee joint replacements, fractures, other orthopedic and neurological diagnoses, as well as treating injuries to the neck, back, shoulder, knee and ankle.